Maniac Latin Disciples

 The war with the Western and Cortez Imperial Gangsters was nasty over the next two years as several shootings went down between them.
 Very frequently Western and Cortez Imperial Gangsters would take shots at MLDs right after school at nearby Roberto Clemente High School, this led to “Flintstone G” of the Imperial Gangsters making an attempted assassination until he ran out of bullets then he ran home and cut through the gangway at Augusta and Cortez where an MLD was waiting in the alley for him and shot him dead.

-At about New Years Even of 1991, going into 1992, the Imperial Gangster and Maniac Latin Disciple war ended for the time being.
+At about New Years Eve of 1991, going into 1992, the Imperial Gangster and Maniac Latin Disciple war ended for the time being, but eventually both gangs would go back to war city-wide and it has been brutal since then.

 In 1992, the skirmishes between Insanes and Maniacs became even more frequent and it boiled into the first major war between Cobras and Disciples as a series of shootouts happened for two days straight that was bad enough to make it on the news.
 The war was stopped once older members put an end to it.